DataxEnv/prebiotic-molecule-accumulation-model/README.md

 **Version 2** (`prebiotic_model_v2.ipynb`) extends that foundation into a more physically and chemically realistic framework.
 It introduces nonlinear autocatalytic production, Arrhenius-based temperature-dependent degradation, UV photodegradation, wet-dry cycling, and a two-environment comparison between a surface hydrothermal pond and a submarine hydrothermal vent system.

-# Prebiotic Molecule Accumulation Model — Version 2
+# Prebiotic Molecule Accumulation Model: Version 2

 ## Scientific Background
 A central question in origin-of-life research is not simply whether the building blocks of life could have formed on the early Earth—experimental work has established that they could—but whether those molecules could have accumulated to concentrations high enough to matter chemically.